-- Although the FDA might grant Fast Track, Breakthrough Therapy, Priority Review or similar designations to our Products, Product Candidates, or other future product candidates there can be no assurance that any of our Products, Product Candidates, or other future product candidates that receive any such designations in the U.S. or in any other regulatory jurisdictions will receive regulatory approval any sooner than other Products, Product Candidates, or future product candidates that do not have such designations, or at all. - Our product platforms or product development efforts may not produce safe, efficacious or commercially viable products, and, if we are unable to develop new products, our business may suffer. - We rely on third parties to conduct our preclinical testing and conduct our clinical trials, and their failure to perform their obligations in a timely and competent manner may delay development and commercialization of our Products, Product Candidates, or our future product candidates and our business could be substantially harmed. - If our suppliers or contract manufacturers are unable to manufacture in commercially viable quantities, we could face delays in our ability to develop, obtain regulatory approval for and commercialize our Products, our Product Candidates or any other products we may develop, our costs will increase and our product sales may be severely hindered. - We have a history of losses, we expect to generate losses in the near future, and we may never achieve or maintain profitability. - Additional capital may be needed in the future to enable us to implement our business plan, and we may be unable to raise capital, which would force us to limit or cease our operations and related product development programs. - Drug development involves a lengthy and expensive process with an uncertain outcome, and results of earlier studies may not be predictive of future study results. - Delays in clinical testing could increase our costs and delay our ability to obtain regulatory approval and commercialize our Product Candidates. - We may not obtain regulatory approval for our Product Candidates in development.
-Regulatory approval may also be delayed or revoked or may impose limitations on the indicated uses of a Product Candidate.
-If we are unable to obtain regulatory approval for our Product Candidates in development, our business will be substantially harmed. - If we are unable to adequately protect or enforce our intellectual property rights, we may lose valuable assets or incur costly litigation to protect our rights. - The price of our common stock has been and may continue to be volatile.
+- Although the FDA might grant Fast Track, Breakthrough Therapy, Priority Review or similar designations to our Products or product candidates, there can be no assurance that any of our Products or product candidates that receive any similar designations in the U.S. or in any other regulatory jurisdictions will receive regulatory approval any sooner than those Products or product candidates that do not have such designations, or at all. - Our product platforms or product development efforts may not produce safe, efficacious or commercially viable products, and, if we are unable to develop new products, our business may suffer. - We rely on third parties to conduct our preclinical testing and conduct our clinical trials, and their failure to perform their obligations in a timely and competent manner may delay development and commercialization of our Products and product candidates and our business could be substantially harmed. - If our suppliers or contract manufacturers are unable to manufacture in commercially viable quantities, we could face delays in our ability to commercialize our Products and product candidates, our costs will increase and our Product sales may be severely hindered. - · We have a history of losses, we expect to generate losses in the near future, and we may never achieve or maintain profitability. - Additional capital may be needed in the future to enable us to implement our business plan, and we may be unable to raise capital, which would force us to limit or cease our operations and related product development programs. - Drug development involves a lengthy and expensive process with an uncertain outcome, and results of earlier studies may not be predictive of future study results. - Delays in clinical testing could increase our costs and delay our ability to obtain regulatory approval for, and commercialize, our product candidates. - We may not obtain regulatory approval for our product candidates in development.
+Regulatory approval may also be delayed or revoked or may impose limitations on the indicated uses of a product candidate.
+If we are unable to obtain regulatory approval for our product candidates in development, our business might be substantially harmed. - If we are unable to adequately protect or enforce our intellectual property rights, we may lose valuable assets or incur costly litigation to protect our rights. - The price of our common stock has been and might continue to be volatile.